On Properties of Random Binary Contingency Tables with Non-Uniform Margin: Asymptotic Analysis of Typical Table

-\end{Rem} Next, we study the asymptotics of entires of typical table $Z=(z_{ij})$.
+for some $\lambda_1,\ldots,\lambda_m$ and $\mu_1,\ldots,\mu_n$. \end{enumerate} \end{Rem} Next, we study the asymptotics of entires $Z=(z_{ij})$.
 Our analysis in this section follows closely the Lemma $5.1$ and Proposition $5.2$ in Dittmer-Lyu-Pak \cite{1}.
-The difference is that our optimization is based on the Bernoulli entropy instead of Geometric entropy.
-By symmetry and Lagrange multiplier, there exists some $\alpha,\beta$ (possibly depend on all the parameters) such that
+The difference is that our optimization is based on the entropy of Bernoulli distribution instead of Geometric distribution.
+By symmetry and Lagrange multiplier condition, there exists some $\alpha,\beta$ (possibly depend on all the parameters) such that

 Let $P=e^\alpha$ and $Q=e^\beta$, then